 Helping families get the support they need to care for their loved ones at home.

 If you are a family member caring for a child or adult with an intellectual or developmental disability, St. Louis Arc’s ARCH program (Assistance with Residential Care in the Home) can give you the extra support you need.
-ARCH, also referred to as “respite”, reimburses primary caregivers at a standard rate for short-term relief services they receive either in their own home, or in the home of a care provider.
-The ARCH program is available only to families living in St. Louis County at this time.
+ARCH, also referred to as “respite”, reimburses primary caregivers at a standard rate for short-term relief services they receive either in their own home, within the community, or in the home of a care provider.
+The ARCH program is available only to families living in St. Louis County or St. Louis City at this time.

 As a registered ARCH participant, you’ll qualify for a specified number of in home support hours annually—when you decide to use them is up to you.
-You can choose anyone whom you feel is qualified to be a care provider, as long as he or she is over the age of 15, does not live in your home, and is not a parent or stepparent of the person who needs care.
-If you do not already have someone to provide short-term care, registered families can log in and access our care provider listing to find potential caregivers in your area.
-You may also call us at 314-817-2275 for assistance.
+You can choose anyone whom you feel is qualified to be a care provider, as long as he or she does not live in your home, is not a parent or stepparent of the person who needs care, and is 18 or older.
+If you do not already have someone to provide short-term care, registered families can log into the

 To apply for ARCH Services, you must meet the following guidelines: